atharphy/Ph2_ACF_monitoring_csv/README.md

 cmake .. # add -D CMAKE_BUILD_TYPE=Debug if you plan to use gdb for debugging, if you yum-instanlled `cmake3`, you might need to call it `cmake3 ..`
 ```

-2. Do a `make -jN` in the build/ directory or alternatively do `make -C build/ -jN` in the `Ph2_ACF` root directory.
+2. Do a `make -jN` in the build/ directory or alternatively do `make -C build/ -jN` in the `Ph2_ACF` root directory

-3. Don't forget to `source setup.sh` to set all the environment variables correctly.
+3. Don't forget to `source setup.sh` to set all the environment variables correctly

 4. Launch
 ```bash